-- The parameter estimation is performed by using the software CTSM-R. - The software has been developed at DTU Compute - Download from www.ctsm.info (see also slides by Rune Juhl) - The program returns the uncertainty of the parameter estimates as well.
+- The parameter estimation is performed by using the software CTSM-R. - The software has been developed at DTU Compute - Download from www.ctsm.info (see also the user guide) - The program returns the uncertainty of the parameter estimates as well.